 Unsolicited nudes are nude images or videos that someone has taken of themselves and sent to someone who didn’t ask for them or say that it was OK to send them.
 Basically, it’s when nudes are sent without the consent of the person who is receiving them.

-For some people, sending and swapping nudes can be a fun and healthy part of dating.
+For some people, sending and swapping nudes, also known as sexting, can be a fun and healthy part of dating.
 While some people don’t mind receiving an unexpected nude, for some people it can be upsetting and uncomfortable – and it can actually be a form of sexual harassment.
 It always pays to get the OK from someone before you send them a nude.
 Check out our FAQS to find out everything you need to know about unsolicited nudes.

 Is it ever OK to send unsolicited nudes?